Missed the Belgian NIS2 Deadline? Your Options

 April 18, 2026 was the Belgian conformity self-assessment deadline under NIS2.
-If your organization is in scope and didn't submit, here is what actually changes — and the three concrete remediation paths the CCB CyberFundamentals framework leaves open.
+If your organization is in scope and didn't submit, here is what actually changes, and the four concrete remediation paths the CCB CyberFundamentals framework leaves open.

 What April 18, 2026 Actually Required